paulajogwu/thrivigo-git-repo-test/README.md

 ## use Npm start to run the project

-## used rect-reduce to manage my state
+## i used react-redux to manage my state